The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 Eris stared at me when I asked her that question.
 Her face had the impression of the question of ‘What?’ written all over it and was distracted from her work of hanging out the laundry to dry.

 “Err…I mean, Mon…fort?”
-Of all the times I would forget, I really forgot her name when I’m looking for her.
+Of all the times I would forget, I really forgot her name when I was looking for her.
 The only thing that stuck was her title, which served as her surname as well.
 Well, since that girl had a severe case of chuunibyou, I asked Eris using her most obvious physical trait—the ‘X-like scar’ on her face.

 Yeah, Monfort went around looking like that.
 But one time, she admitted it’s a fake so that she would appear ‘fierce’ and ‘cool’.